-The survey coverage for the Annual Survey of Public Pensions: State-Administered Defined Benefit Data includes public pension systems administered by state governments throughout the nation.
+The survey coverage for the 2012 Census of Governments: Finance - Survey of Public Pensions: State-Administered Defined Benefit Data includes public pension systems administered by state governments throughout the nation.
 For Census Bureau statistical purposes, a public pension system is one that is financed by a separate accounting fund of the administering government, excluding pay-as-you-go insurance plans.
 It must have some type of assured revenue stream or dedicated revenue source other than appropriations from the administering government.

 Other criteria exist for membership, such as funding and organization.
 A public pension system's members must consist of current or former public employees who are eligible for inclusion in the Employment component of the Census of Governments (CoG).
 A retirement system must have at least one separate identifiable fund within a recognized government unit, and it must be funded completely or partially with public contributions.
 A pension system must also be recognized as a government unit (as defined by the Census Bureau) that provides revenues, expenditures, financial assets, and membership information for public pension systems.